beckerej/CS-595_CPD/Applications/README.md

-# Reports
+# Applications

-This is where our biweekly reports will be placed into after being placed into the Dropbox (D2L).
+This is where our group projects/apps will be placed into.